Switch to ADA Accessible Theme

 Close Menu

-Experienced Los Angeles Lawyers 424-284-2401
+Los Angeles Litigation Law Firm 424-284-2401

 Los Angeles Retaliation Lawyer

-Illegal workplace retaliation is by far the most common Equal Employment Opportunity Commision job discrimination complaint, mostly because such claims do not require plaintiffs to prove actual discrimination.
+Illegal workplace retaliation is by far the most common Equal Employment Opportunity Commission job discrimination complaint, mostly because such claims do not require plaintiffs to prove actual discrimination.
 Instead, these individuals must only show that the employer’s response to the situation was improper.

 Protected Activities